VadaPavMan/-Space-Shooter-Game-Using-Raylib/README.md

 # 🚀 Space Shooter Game Using Raylib
-This is a fun and exciting 2D Space Shooter Game developed using the Raylib library in C++.
-Players control a spaceship, navigating through space while dodging obstacles and shooting enemies to score points.
+This is a fun and exciting 2D Space Shooter Game developed using the Raylib library in C. Players control a spaceship, navigating through space while dodging obstacles and shooting enemies to score points.

 ![imgC](assests/image.png)